moth-flame/tech-eval/Readme.md

 # Tech Eval
 ## Chose your own adventure
-### JSON Goal:
+### Data Driven Path:
-1. Use the included Unity or Newtonsoft json library to parse flight data json.
+1. Use the included Unity JSON or Newtonsoft JSON library to parse flight data JSON.
 2. Use the parsed data to move a cube around on screen.
 3. The cube should move smoothly to waypoints by giving a new waypoint from data every 1 second.